grnet/e-science/orka/README.md

 Overview
 --------

-orka is an interactive command-line tool, and also a client development library for creating and deleting Hadoop-Yarn clusters of virtual machines in ~okeanos.
+orka is a command-line tool, and also a client development library for creating and deleting Hadoop-Yarn clusters of virtual machines in ~okeanos.